lmorg/murex/docs/commands/stdin.md

 Pipes created via `pipe` are created in the global namespace.
-This allows pipes to be used across different functions easily however it does pose a risk with name clashes where _murex_ named pipes are used heavily.
+This allows pipes to be used across different functions easily however it does pose a risk with name clashes where Murex named pipes are used heavily.
 Thus is it recommended that pipes created in modules should be prefixed with the name of its package.

 ## Synonyms